Pandemic Flu - Workplace Guidance

-This intended for planning for circulating strains of seasonal influenza.
+This page is not intended for planning for circulating strains of seasonal influenza.
 General advice to employers for seasonal influenza can be obtained from Public Health England.

 Guidance is intended to inform planning for a pandemic form of influenza that causes severe symptoms in a large proportion of those infected.

 Pandemic influenza is different from 'ordinary' seasonal flu, which for most people is an unpleasant illness but runs its natural course (sometimes referred to as 'self-limiting') and is not life-endangering.
 Pandemic flu can occur when a new influenza virus emerges which is markedly different from recently circulating strains and to which humans have little or no immunity.
 Because of this lack of immunity the virus is able to: